Abnaby/Obsidian/Testing/ISTQB-FL/CHAPTER4 -Test Analysis and Design (Dynamic Analysis).md

 - Experience-based test techniques
 	- The effectiveness of these techniques depends heavily on the tester’s skills.
 	- experience-based test techniques are complementary to the black-box and white-box test techniques
+- Collaboration-based Test Approaches
+	- Objective
+		- collaboration and communication, not found defects

 ### Black-box Test Techniques
 #### Equivalence Partitioning